Post-Training Neural Network Pruning using Graph Curvature: Experiments

 \end{itemize}

 \paragraph{Model description.} To demonstrate the effectiveness of our method, we train a variety of NN architectures with three different losses and two activation functions.
 On MNIST, we use a CNN architecture, based on the LeNet5 architecture~\citep{lecun98}; on CIFAR-10 and CIFAR-100, we trained a CNN that adopts a VGG‑style convolutional architecture~\citep{simonyan2015}, with the main differences being the removal of padding in convolutional layers, pooling after blocks, and a reduction in fully connected layer size.
 We refer to this variant as VGG9-lite.
-In each task, the training set is separated into a 50k training set and a 10k validation set.
+In each task, the training set is separated into a 50k training set and a 10k validation set (note that a subset of the validation set is actually used, as per the numbers provided at the beginning of this subsection).
 Three different training schemes are applied: 1)~cross-entropy (CE) loss; 2)~cross-entropy loss with weight decay regularization (WD); 3)~adversarial training~(AT)~\citep{madry17}, as well as two activation functions: 1)~ReLU and 2)~Tanh.
-In total, we have trained six models on MNIST, six models on CIFAR-10, as well as one model on CIFAR-100 (ReLU).
-All model hyperparameters are shown in the Appendix.
+In total, we have trained six models on MNIST, six models on CIFAR-10, as well as three models on CIFAR-100 (ReLU).
+All model hyperparameters are shown in the Appendix~\ref{sec:modeltraining}.
 We emphasize that our results are equally effective across all considered combinations.